Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

 \subsection{Valuations}

-The term ``non-archimedean valuation'' on a ring $R$ usually\footnote{Many authors use the opposite sign convention, and some would call this a ``semi-valuation'' unless the non-degeneracy condition $\nu^{-1}(-\infty) = 0$ holds.} means a homomorphism of multiplicative monoids $\nu: R\to \T$ satisfying $\nu(0_R) = -\infty$ and the subadditivity condition $\nu(a+b) \leq \nu(a)+\nu(b)$ for all $a,b \in R$.
-The subadditivity condition appears semi-algebraic but, as observed in \cite{Manon2}, it can be reformulated as an algebraic condition:
+The term ``non-archimedean valuation'' on a ring $R$ usually means a homomorphism of multiplicative monoids $\nu: R\to \T$ satisfying $\nu(0_R) = -\infty$ and the subadditivity condition $\nu(a+b) \leq \nu(a)+\nu(b)$ for all $a,b \in R$.
+(Many authors use the opposite sign convention, and some would call this a ``semi-valuation'' unless the non-degeneracy condition $\nu^{-1}(-\infty) = 0$ holds.)
+The subadditivity condition appears semi-algebraic but, as observed in \cite{Manon}, it can be reformulated as an algebraic condition:

 We use this observation in \S\ref{sec:moduli} when constructing the moduli space of valuations on a ring.

 It is useful---for example, when studying families of tropical varieties---to allow a more general codomain, so throughout this paper the term ``valuation'' shall refer to the following generalization.
 Note that, when passing from $\T$ to an arbitrary idempotent semiring, the total order is replaced by a partial order (cf., \S\ref{section:semirings}).